-The term "metallography" has come to be used by many in a relatively narrow sense as synonymous with "microscopy of metals."
-As used by the Bureau of Standards, however, the term includes all those methods of examination which throw some light upon the structure and properties of metals and may properly be considered as synonymous with "physical metallurgy."
+Fig. 1.-Laboratory for the microscopy of metals at the Bureau of Standards includes all those methods of examination which throw some light upon the structure and properties of metals and may properly be considered as synonymous with "physical metallurgy."
 The study of the structure of metals constitutes, then, only one phase of a complete metallographic examination of any material; subsequent publications similar to this are planned to cover other phases of the subject.